pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 Please note: the default help paths include the *VERSION* placeholder; the $VERSION$ placeholder will be replaced by the current database version.

-**The SQL Editor Node**
+**The Query Tool Node**

-Expand the *SQL Editor* node to access panels that allow you to specify your preferences for the SQL Editor tool.
+Expand the *Query Tool* node to access panels that allow you to specify your preferences for the Query Editor tool.

 .. image:: images/preferences_sql_auto_completion.png
     :alt: Preferences dialog sqleditor auto completion option